 Providing quality customer service is a concern for nearly all businesses.
 It is important to be timely, consistent, efficient, and polite.
-However, not all customer service aspects may not be a job for humans.
+However, not all customer service aspects may be a job for humans.
 Automation offers many benefits to companies hoping to streamline their customer service, which can increase customer satisfaction and reduce costs.
 The following are four methods of including automation in providing customer service:

-Many companies successfully assist their customers over the phone and online without the use of representative.
+Many companies successfully assist their customers over the phone and online without the use of a representative.
 Zero contact resolution means that customers can serve themselves without the necessity of communicating with another person.
 This is an excellent way to streamline routine processes such as refilling a prescription.
 Customers are pleased with the quick service, and employees can focus on other responsibilities instead of dedicating time to answer simple questions.
 This also grants customers access to service at all hours of the day, not just business hours.

 Many consumers are familiar with this format.
 They will call a company's customer service line and be directed to an automated voice.
 After a series of prompts, many of which can be answered by the customer's voice, the customer is directed to a real person with expertise on their question.
 This brings the best of both worlds to a customer experience; customers are able to quickly establish their type of question and speak to a person very likely to provide an answer.
 Businesses can also benefit by training employees to handle a specific set of tasks instead of having general knowledge.
 Focusing on a single area will ensure that they are extremely capable of answering a customer's question quickly and accurately.
 A system that utilizes these transfers allows companies to better allocate resources.